Labour ‘apologises to the people of Rochdale’ after George Galloway victory

 Mr Galloway’s majority of 5,697 votes amounted to 18.3% of the total, on a turnout of 39.7%, a little higher than the two recent by-elections in Wellingborough and Kingswood.

-The surprise runner-up was David Tully, a local businessman and independent candidate, who secured more than 6,600 votes.
+The surprise runner-up was independent candidate David Tully, a political newcomer, who secured more than 6,600 votes.

-Reform UK’s leader Richard Tice claimed his candidate, former Rochdale MP Simon Danczuk, had received a death threat during the campaign and said his party’s campaign team had been subject to “daily intimidation and slurs”.
+Reform UK’s leader Richard Tice claimed his candidate, former Rochdale MP Simon Danczuk, had received a death threat and said his party’s campaign team had been subject to “daily intimidation and slurs”.

 Recriminations continued after polls closed, with Mr Tice alleging to the PA news agency that “menacing behaviour” had featured throughout the campaign and questioning the validity of the postal ballots returned during the contest.